SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 f78e0bdb-c97c-4cbc-bb06-526695f44551
 ```

-This was a bit [round the houses](https://wordhistories.net/2018/03/05/go-round-houses/) but hopefully you have a GUID and more importantly you understand how it was obtained.
+This was a bit of a [round the houses](https://wordhistories.net/2018/03/05/go-round-houses/) journey but hopefully you have a GUID and more importantly you understand how it was obtained.

 Before moving on to the next step, let's rerun the command but this time capture this GUID into a shell variable so we can use it in the next step.
 You'll do this using command substitution, which is described in a link in the [Further reading](#further-reading) section below.